garyyu/rust-dag/README.md

 # rust-dag
 BlockDAG algorithms Rust language simulation.

-BlockChain (for example Bitcoin, Etherum, etc.) is just a 'k=0' special subtype of BlockDAG, that's why they have the highly restrictive throughput.
+BlockChain (for example Bitcoin, Etherum, etc.) is just a 'k=0' special subtype of BlockDAG, that's why they suffer from the highly restrictive throughput.
 DAG is the future!

 ---